Non-standard home insurance

 If your property is classed as a non-standard construction, or has characteristics that mean it isn't seen as 'standard', you might need specialist insurance – and your choice of insurers could be limited.
 This short guide explains what counts as 'non-standard' and how to find the right home insurance policy.

-What is non-standard home insurance and do I need it?
+What is non-standard home insurance?

 407302093